sofia-fischer/philo-blog/content/posts/2024-09-evolutionary-architecture.md

 The mechanics of Evolutionary Architecture are covering fitness functions, as well as practices, metrics, and tools that support architectural governance.
 These mechanics are a tool for architects to guide teams in their architectural decision-making.
-Architects are not supposed to sit in their ivory tower, controlling all projects by code reviews or designing hard to change architecture to enforce their ideas.
-Fitness functions are a way to communicate the architectural guidelines and expectations to the developers, and to ensure that the architecture evolves in the right direction.
-From developers perspective, fitness functions should feel like checklists, not annoying restriction.

 ### Architecture Characteristics